-- (a) The council's policy on backflow prevention shall be complied with at all times. - (b) Where required, backflow preventers must be installed, appropriate to the hazard classification of the user type. - (c) The backflow prevention device shall comply with NZBC and AS/NZS 2845.1. - (d) All commercial and industrial services shall require a testable backflow preventer installed downstream of the service valve and meter and as close as practicable to the point of supply. - (i) A second shut-off valve shall be installed on the downstream side of the backflow preventer and meter to allow the backflow preventer to be isolated for maintenance purposes.

-- (e) All fire service connections require a double check detector check backflow prevention device. - (f) Requirements for access and easements must be considered. - (g) Wellington Water, at its discretion, may also request additional backflow prevention to meet their obligations under the Health (Drinking Water) Amendment Act. - (h) Refer to the standard details in Appendix 1 of the Regional Specification for Water Services, and the Approved Products Register.
+- (a) The council's policy and bylaw on backflow prevention shall be complied with at all times. - (b) Where required, Bbackflow preventers must be installed, appropriate to the hazard classification of the user type. - (c) The backflow prevention device shall comply with NZBC and AS/NZS 2845.1. - (d) All commercial and industrial services shall require a testable backflow prevention device preventer installed downstream of the service valve and meter and as close as practicable to the point of supply. - (i) A second shut-off valve shall be installed on the downstream side of the backflow preventer and meter to allow the backflow preventer prevention device to be isolated for maintenance purposes. - (e) All fire service connections require a double check detector check backflow prevention device. - (f) Requirements for access and easements must be considered. - (g) Wellington Water, at its discretion, may also request additional backflow prevention to meet their obligations under the Water Services Act 2021 and Taumata Arowai requirementsHealth (Drinking Water) Amendment Act. - (h) Refer to the standard details in Appendix 1 of the Regional Specification for Water Services, and the Approved Products Register.